emqx/cloud-docs/en_US/api/api_overview.md

 # REST API

-EMQ X Cloud API follows the REST architecture, and you can access the functions of EMQ X programmatically.
+EMQX Cloud API follows the REST architecture, and you can access the functions of EMQX programmatically.

 ## API Overview
 | API         | Description                                     |